ComputerMaster1st/EdGPS/README.md

 ## How to turn off voice?
 When you launch the GPS, it'll generate a `config.json` file.
 Inside, change the value of `VoiceEnabled` from `true` to `false`.

+## Can I contribute to the project?
+Yes!
+If you have anything of use to the GPS, feel free to fork the repository and make your changes.